christerhamberg/2DV610/readme.txt

 Info text

-xx.
-Add a quit button
+19. Add a quit button
 --------------------------------------------------------------------------------------------------------
+Just a butto to exit the game (no are you very very very sure question is used)

-xx.
-Add the score and implement the rules functions
+20. Add the score and implement the rules functions
 --------------------------------------------------------------------------------------------------------
+The rules will be implemented as an interface and then added one rule at the time.
+A rule can hence be made optional etc.

 xx.
 Start putting all the things together into a working game